 There are two main defenses against phishing.

-So the other defense against phishing is procedural.
-Make it a well established and rigidly adhered to process that money transfers are never done without verbal confirmation from a small number of specifically named individuals.
-The CEO will never send an email to the head of accounting requesting a money transfer to a mysterious supplier in a foreign country.
+The other defense against phishing is procedural.
+Make it a well established and rigidly adhered to process that money transfers are never done without verbal confirmation from a few specifically named individuals.
+The CEO will never email the head of accounting requesting a money transfer to a mysterious supplier in a foreign country.
 And even if they do, standard procedure is to call the CEO’s cell phone and verify the instructions.

 Denial of service (DoS) attacks can be launched fairly easily by unskilled attackers, and they can be carried out without needing access to your internal infrastructure.

 The simplest DoS attacks try to overwhelm your Internet link by sending huge amounts of traffic so that legitimate business traffic gets shut out.
-More sophisticated DoS attacks involve less traffic, instead using up other network resources.
+More sophisticated DoS attacks involve less traffic, instead using up other resources within the network infrastructure.

 Defenses against denial of service